Blood Density G Ml

 Blood Density and Blood Viscosity

 While often used interchangeably, blood density and blood viscosity are distinct yet related concepts.
-Blood density refers to the mass per unit volume, while blood viscosity describes the resistance of blood to flow.
-Although related, they aren't directly proportional.
+That said, blood density refers to the mass per unit volume, while blood viscosity describes the resistance of blood to flow.
+Think about it: although related, they aren't directly proportional.
 While higher hematocrit increases both blood density and viscosity, factors such as plasma protein concentration and the flexibility of red blood cells also play significant roles in viscosity, independent of density.

 Frequently Asked Questions (FAQ)